smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 There is a Post-Install Instruction below that explains how to complete this update.
 :::

-### IBM i Operating System Versions Supported by 21.1
+### IBM i Operating System Versions Supported by 23.1

-The IBM i operating system must be at version V7R2 (i7.2) or higher to use the IBM i LSAM version 21.1.
-Correct operation of the LSAM version 21.1 is also certified for IBM i7.3, i7.4 and i7.5.
+The IBM i operating system must be at version V7R3 (i7.3) or higher to use the IBM i LSAM version 21.1.
+Correct operation of the LSAM version 23.1 is also certified for IBM i7.4 and i7.5.

-As of the date of this publication, only in rare circumstances will IBM still be supporting IBM i versions V6R1 (i6.1) or V5R4.
-Clients who are unable to upgrade to i7.2 or newer can still use OpCon to automate their operations within IBM i, but those clients can only use:
+As of the date of this publication, only in rare circumstances will IBM still be supporting IBM i versions older than V7R3, where there are still examples of clients using IBM Extended suppport for V7R2 (i7.2).
+Clients who are unable to upgrade to i7.3 or newer can still use OpCon to automate their operations within IBM i, but those clients can only use:
 - LSAM version 18.1 can run under i7.1
-- LSAM version 04.00.03 with all the latest LSAM software patches (LSAM PTFs) applied can run under IBM i version V5R4 and newer versions.
+- LSAM version 21.1 can run under i7.2
+- An archived version of this LSAM at 04.00.03 could support older versions of the IBM i operating system, back to V5R4.
+However, SMA does not offer support for this retired version of the IBM i Agent and those clients would have to agree to use the unsupported versions of the OS/400 LSAM at their own risk.

 IBM i LSAM version 04.00.03 is frozen in its range of features.
 SMA can no longer provide emergency fixes for this old LSAM version because SMA no longer operates Power Processor partitions that can compile to an operating system level older than i7.1.

-All clients who might still be using LSAM version 04.00.03 who want LSAM software support, new features and future available software fixes must first upgrade to LSAM version 18.1.
-There is no support for upgrading directly from version 04.00.03 to version 21.1.
+All clients who might still be using LSAM version 18.1 are urged to upgrade to LSAM version 21.1 and then upgrade to 23.1.
+Version 18.1 is only supported for emergency fixes of critical core operations of OpCon automation, and it is not being further enhanced.
+Important and helpful improvements are available from the newer releases.

-Versions of i5/OS or OS/400 older than i7.1 are not supported at all, either by IBM or by SMA.

 :::warning
 Whenever the IBM i operating system has been upgraded to a new release version (e.g., from i7.3 to i7.4) it is necessary to execute the IBM i LSAM utility command LSAINIT.
 This requirement exists as long as the LSAM is still using clones of the IBM i command "SBMJOB."
 SMA will notify users if and when the LSAM stops using these cloned commands.
 Meanwhile, here are the steps for using LSAINIT.